Air purifiers are not exactly on the top of the list of items that most people consider necessary.

 Are Air Purifiers a Waste of Money?

-and trips to the doctor to get relief from sinus and allergy symptoms,
+and trips to the doctor to get relief from sinus and allergy symptoms, air purifiers can actually save you money rather than waste it.

 My guess is that most people just do not realize how well air purifiers really work these days.